(nor ep i NEF rin)

 Continuous IV infusion: Dilute with D5W, D5NS, or NS; dilution in NS is not recommended by the manufacturer; however, stability in NS has been demonstrated (Tremblay 2008).
 Concentrations ranging from 4 to 16 mcg/mL are typically used in clinical practice (Phillips 2011).

-Administer as a continuous infusion via an infusion pump.
+IV: Administer as a continuous infusion via an infusion pump.
 Dilute prior to use.
 Central line administration is preferred; extravasation may cause severe ischemic necrosis.
 Do not administer sodium bicarbonate (or any alkaline solution) through an IV line containing norepinephrine; inactivation of norepinephrine may occur.

 Vesicant; ensure proper needle or catheter placement prior to and during infusion; avoid extravasation.